 The inside of the hull is finally ready to fiberglass!
 We didn’t assemble the team this time, but I did recruit my husband Mark and daughter Arienne to help!
 Dan was there, and Frank stopped in, too, and was happy to jump in and help the setup.
 We first layed down a strip of masking tape the entire length of the boat, 3/4″ above the upper chine.
 Then we layed a 9′ by 38″ fiberglass cloth from one end to the middle of the boat.
 We taped one side to the tape line, smoothed out the cloth, and cut the other edge at the tape line on the other side.

 Next we placed the triangle piece of cloth that we just trimmed off, on the other half of the boat, and pulled it’s narrow end to the stern end of the boat.
 That left a gap in the middle.
 I cut a small piece of left over cloth from glassing the outside of the boat.

 Now it was time to mix the epoxy and roll it on the glass.
 Arienne and Dan rolled, Mark followed up with the squeegee, and I mixed.

 The tricky parts were 1) getting the middle section with all of the overlap to smooth out, and 2) getting the glass to lay nicely at the ends, where they were earlier filled with the thickened epoxy.

 Before we could leave for the night, we had to wait until the epoxy set up and then cut the glass at the tape line.
 We took a dinner break, and Mark and I stopped back two hours later.
 We cut the fiberglass below the tape line and peeled up the tape.
 This left an even edge to the glass.
 Then we added one more coat of epoxy and left for the evening.

-Next steps . . .
+Next steps in Part 11 . . .
 Decking the Hull!
 Christmas in July!